Muktar Shagari: Background

-Shagari is the cousin of former President Shehu Shagari.
+Shagari is the nephew of former president Shehu Shagari.

 He was born in the town of Shagari, Sokoto State in 1956.

 He attended Kanta College, Argungu until 1974, and the College of Arts and Science, now the University of Maiduguri (1974–1976).
 He attended Ahmadu Bello University, Zaria (1976–1979) and earned an LLB degree, and the Nigeria Law School (1979–1980), when he was called to the bar.

 After national service in Port Harcourt, Rivers State he worked in the magistrate court, then served as state counsel to the Ministry of Justice, Sokoto State.
 He was then appointed as Sokoto State Attorney General and Commissioner of Justice.

 Shagari later set up a private legal practice.

 During the Nigerian Second Republic, he was legal adviser to the National Party of Nigeria in Sokoto State.

 He was a member of the Sokoto State branch of the National Republican Convention in the Nigerian Third Republic, disbanded in November 1993 when General Sani Abacha came to power.

 In the lead-up to the return of democracy in 1999, he was legal advisor to the People's Democratic Party (PDP) in Sokoto State.

 Minister of Water Resources

 Shagari was appointed minister of Water Resources in June 2001.

 In December 2001, Shagari signed contracts for the N4.9 billion Hadeijah Valley Irrigation Project in Jigawa State and for the N468 million Egbe/Little Ose water supply project.

-In April 2002, Shagari became the President of the African Ministerial Council on Water.
+In April 2002, Shagari became the president of the African Ministerial Council on Water.
 In the same month, Federal Government announced that 1,400 water projects across Nigeria had been revoked.
 Shagari said that the decision to revoke contracts was because several of the contracts were awarded to individuals, rather than to companies.
 In August 2002 Shagari spoke out against move to impeach President Obasanjo, supporting the President's record to date.

 In August 2003, the African Development Bank announced that it was cancelling 80% of its projects in Nigeria due to corruption and misuse of funds, but that the recipients were still liable to repay loans disbursed for these projects.
 Reacting, Shagari told Nigerian officials to put the interests of the people before their own interests.
 He said the government was now placing priority on small dams.

 The same month, Shagari gave the Ogun-Osun River Basin Authority the go-ahead to start rehabilitation of the Oyan dam.
 He also noted that the Abeokuta-Ota Water schemes would soon be completed.

 In October 2003 Shagari announced that the Federal Government had approved N10.7 billion for water projects across the country.
 He said the government had completed 2,500 water projects nationwide, but about 195 other water projects were still under construction.